strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 Let's set up a cluster to work through an example demonstrating this feature.

 To get the Kafka cluster up and running, we will first have to install the Strimzi Cluster Operator and then deploy the `Kafka` resource.
-You can refer to the [Stimzi Quickstart Guide](https://strimzi.io/docs/operators/latest/quickstart.html) for installing Strimzi.
+You can refer to the [Stimzi Quickstart Guide](https://strimzi.io/docs/operators/latest/quickstart.html) to install the operator.

 You can install the Cluster Operator with any installation method you prefer.